gavinliu6/vuepress-theme-mix/docs/guide/sidebar.md

 ## Collapsible

 For side items whose type is `group` or `link-group`, you can use `collapsible` to specify whether it allows collapsing, the default value is `false`, i.e. collapsing is not supported.
+Additionally, you can use `collapsed` to specify whether it is collapsed when `collapsible=true` and the default value is `false`.

+These two config item can be placed in `themeConfig.*`.

 **Example**